vindioai/QVBlock/README.md

 # QV_block is now ready to be integrated into your deep learning model

-# QV INFORMATION WAVES FEED TO A CNN ARCHITECTURE OR VIT OR CCT

-# Check sample codes for QV-CNN-Heavy and QV-ViT-8-8 on how to integrate QVBlock to your deep learning models
+# In QV-CNN-Heavy(CIFAR-10).py and QV-ViT-8-8(CIFAR-10).py sample codes, you can see how QV INFORMATION WAVES can be feed to your deep learning model

 # CNN example below

 convafter1 = Conv2D(128, (3, 3), padding='same', activation=None,